ollijarviniemi/ollij.fi/AI.md

 Another story: Imagine that a highly capable artificial intelligence appears on someone's computer out of nowhere, pursuing its own goals.
 Naturally, to achieve these goals, it is good to acquire a bit more resources and control over its own environment, and perhaps stay hidden for the time being.

 What happens next?
 Hard to say: If the AI indeed is extremely capable, it will devise better strategies than I could.
-The right mental image of the limits of AIs’ capabilities is not “what a single person would think of after a moment’s though”, but more like "what the best people would come up with after working on it for years".
+The right mental image of the limits of AIs’ capabilities is not “what a single person would think of after a moment’s thought”, but more like "what the best people would come up with after working on it for years".
 (I'll discuss this in more detail in the next section.)
 But here's one approach I could imagine such an AI using.

 First, the AI uses a computer to connect to the internet and exploits security vulnerabilities to take control of other devices, money, computing power, information and to spread around.
 If this sounds unrealistic, perhaps [sending a single text message to retrieve the data on a phone](https://googleprojectzero.blogspot.com/2021/12/a-deep-dive-into-nso-zero-click.html) sounds unrealistic too -- and yet human-level intelligences have succeeded in such a magic trick.
 It is generally known that *computer systems are not secure*[^4].